cdqu/cdqu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year PhD student from Department of Automation, Shanghai Jiao Tong University.
-My research interest includes optimal control, robotics, multi-agent system and reinforcement learning.
+Welcome to my personal website!
+I'm a third year PhD student from Department of Automation, Shanghai Jiao Tong University, China.
+I am very fortunate to be advised by Prof. Jianping He in IWIN-FINS Lab.
+I received my BE degree in the Department of Automation from Tsinghua University, China, in 2021.
+My current research interest includes optimal control, robotics, multi-agent system and reinforcement learning.

-I am very fortunate to be advised by Prof. Jianping He of IWIN-FINS Lab from.

 Email: qucd21@sjtu.edu.cn

+## Updates
+2023 Oct: My personal website is online.